-Note that when the NVIDIA driver is loaded or unloaded, a Page Attribute Table (PAT) cross processor interrupt is sent to each CPU.
+Note that on some systems, when the NVIDIA driver is loaded or unloaded, a Page Attribute Table (PAT) cross processor interrupt is sent to each CPU.
 To minimize the jitter involved, avoid loading or unloading the NVIDIA module during time-critical applications.
-You may preload the NVIDIA driver before running time-critical applications, or during system boot with the following command:
+You may pre-load the NVIDIA driver before running time-critical applications, or during system boot with the following command: